Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Preliminaries

-Note that the cardinality constraint $\sum_{i=1}^{n}x_i \leq p$ is equivalent to $\sum_{i=1}^{n} (1-x_i) \geq n - p$.
-Since Cardinality Networks require the value of $p$ to be less than or equal to $\frac{n}{2}$, Boolean cardinality constraints of the form $\sum_{i=1}^{n}x_i \leq p$ with $p>\frac{n}{2}$ must be converted into $Least_{n-p}(\langle \neg x_1,\dots,\neg x_n\rangle)$.
+Note that the cardinality constraint $\sum_{i=1}^{n}x_i = p$ is equivalent to $\sum_{i=1}^{n} (1-x_i) = n - p$.
+Since Cardinality Networks require the value of $p$ to be less than or equal to $\frac{n}{2}$, Boolean cardinality constraints of the form $\sum_{i=1}^{n}x_i = p$ with $p>\frac{n}{2}$ must be converted into $Exactly_{n-p}(\langle \neg x_1,\dots,\neg x_n\rangle)$.

-Finally, a Boolean cardinality constraint encoded in CNF is said to be efficient if it allows efficient algorithms, such as unit propagation (UP)~\cite{Dowling1984}, to deduce the values of its variables whenever possible.
-A Boolean cardinality constraint encoded in CNF, such as $Most_{p}(\langle x_1,\dots,x_n\rangle)$, is said to maintain generalized arc-consistency (GAC)\footnote{A variable $x_i\in \{x_1,\dots,x_n\}$ is generalized arc-consistent with a Boolean constraint if and only if for every value assignment $x_i=true/false$, there exists a feasible value assignment $x_j=true/false$ to all the remaining Boolean variables $x_{j\neq i} \in \{x_1,\dots,x_n\}$.} through UP if and only if the CNF encoding allows UP to deduce: \begin{enumerate} \item assignment of the remaining (unassigned) $n-p$ variables to false when exactly $p$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to true, and \item the Boolean cardinality constraint is not satisfiable when at least $p + 1$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to true. \end{enumerate} In practice, the ability to maintain GAC through efficient algorithms such as UP (as opposed to search) is one of the most important properties for the efficiency of a Boolean cardinality constraint encoded in CNF~\cite{Sinz2005,Bailleux2006,Asin2009,Jabbour2014}.
-It has been shown that $Most_{p}(\langle x_1,\dots,x_n\rangle)$ encoding maintains GAC through UP~\cite{Asin2009}.
+Finally, a Boolean cardinality constraint encoded in CNF is said to be efficient if it allows efficient algorithms, such as Unit Propagation (UP)~\cite{Dowling1984}, to deduce the values of its variables whenever possible.
+A Boolean cardinality constraint encoded in CNF, such as $Exactly_{p}(\langle x_1,\dots,x_n\rangle)$, is said to be efficient with UP if and only if the CNF encoding allows UP to deduce: \begin{enumerate} \item when exactly $p$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to true, assignment of the remaining (unassigned) $n-p$ variables to false, \item when exactly $n-p$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to false, assignment of the remaining (unassigned) $p$ variables to true, \item when at least $p + 1$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to true, the Boolean cardinality constraint is not satisfiable, and \item when at least $n - p + 1$ variables from the set $\{x_1,\dots,x_n\}$ are assigned to false, the Boolean cardinality constraint is not satisfiable. \end{enumerate} In practice, the ability to be efficient with algorithms such as UP (as opposed to search) is one of the most important properties for the efficiency of a Boolean cardinality constraint encoded in CNF~\cite{Sinz2005,Bailleux2006,Asin2009,Jabbour2014}.
+It has been shown that $Exactly_{p}(\langle x_1,\dots,x_n\rangle)$ encoding is efficient with UP~\cite{Asin2009}.